-- Baby should be dried, covered and a hat put on. - He/she should be placed skin to skin with the mother to provide warmth and facilitate the initiation of feeding. - Feeding should commence as soon as skin to skin is achieved and must be within the first hour - Ensure the ambient temperature is warm, the room is free from draughts, show safe positioning of the baby and commence observations. - Regular observations include colour, tone, respiratory rate, heart rate, temperature, level of consciousness and signs associated with hypoglycaemia, recorded using the NEWTTS chart. - Feeds including, type, volume and duration should be documented on the Hypoglycaemia Care Plan.
+- Baby should be dried, covered and a hat put on. - He/she should be placed skin to skin with the mother to provide warmth and facilitate the initiation of feeding. - Feeding should commence as soon as skin to skin is achieved and must be within the first hour - Ensure the ambient temperature is warm, the room is free from draughts, show safe positioning of the baby and commence observations. - If mother is unavailable for skin to skin, baby can be placed skin to skin with the father. - If neither parent available for skin to skin, consider if an incubator is needed to maintain temperature depending on the circumstances (eg IUGR/preterm).
+Otherwise, ensure appropriate clothing for ambient temperature before placing in a cot after first feed - Regular observations include colour, tone, respiratory rate, heart rate, temperature, level of consciousness and signs associated with hypoglycaemia, recorded using the NEWTTS chart. - Feeds including, type, volume and duration should be documented on the Hypoglycaemia Care Plan.
 Blood glucose results should also be recorded here with the time of the sample and the signature of the person testing.
 In addition the risk factors for hypoglycaemia for each baby should be recorded here on the Hypoglycaemia Care Plan along with date and time of birth.